meisben/easyEEZYbotARM/README.md

 # easyEEZYbotARM
- A python controller (3 dimensions inverse and forward kinematics) for the EEZYbotARM (MK1,MK2,MK3) movement
+ A python and arduino controller (3 dimensions inverse and forward kinematics) for the EEZYbotARM (MK1,MK2,MK3) movement

 ## Contents